CyberMiles/blog/content/post/20191015-CyberMiles1Yearbounty-en.md

 categories: ["en"]
 ---

-CyberMiles is having a Bounty Program to Celebrate 1 Year Anniversary of CyberMiles Mainnet Launch.The total reward for this one week bounty program is 30,000 CMT.
+CyberMiles is having a Bounty Program to celebrate the One Year Anniversary of CyberMiles' Mainnet Launch.The total reward for this one week bounty program is 30,000 CMT.
 This bounty is fully hosted on the [WeBounty](https://cmt.webounty.io) Platform.
 Join the platform CMT bounty program.
 Out of the platform, you may not be rewarded.

                 ![](/images/20191015-CyberMiles1Yearbounty-01.png)